Brendan King

 he/him -- PhD Student at University of California, Santa Cruz - bking2 (at) ucsc (dot) edu

-I’m a third year PhD student in Natural Language Processing, working with Prof. Jeffrey Flanigan.
+I’m a fourth year PhD student in Natural Language Processing, working with Prof. Jeffrey Flanigan.
 My research is focused on dialogue understanding, interactive systems, few-shot NLP methods, and continual learning.

 Previously, I was a software engineer at Apptio, and before that a computational research intern at the Institute for Systems Biology, where I helped develop methods for automatic metabolic reconstruction of microbes with Prof. Nathan Price.
 I also completed my BS in computer science at University of Washington.
 Outside of work and research I enjoy hiking, mountaineering, skiing and otherwise being outdoors!